escapin/CloudStorageSystem/src/README.txt

  1. Run class de.uni.trier.infsec.functionalities.pki.PKIServerApp

-    This starts the public key environment which is needed for registration and lookup of public and verification keys.
+    This class starts the public key environment which is needed for registration and lookup of public and verification keys.
 The PKIServer stores the registered keys at %TEMP%PKI_server.db - if you want to delete registered keys, you will have to delete this